Peer review guide

 Peer assessment is most often used with written work, but can also be used with presentations, performances, posters, videos and other types of work.
 It is also commonly used as a strategy for assessing group work and homework.

-There are several benefits for students:
+There are many benefits for students:

 • receive more frequent and understandable feedback than when the instructor alone provides it